-Your deduction for the decline in value of a boat that you use or hold may be reduced to the extent that it exceeds the amount of assessable income you derive from using or holding the boat.
+Your deduction for the decline in value of a boat that you use or hold may be reduced if the total of the amounts that you could otherwise deduct in respect of the use or holding of the boat exceeds your assessable income from using or holding the boat.
+The total amount of the deductions is reduced by amount of the excess.